Skip to content

 Gallery Wall

 Bi-monthly, the library features a different artist or group of artists on the Gallery Wall and in the display case on the 2nd floor.
-Please email the Adult Programming Librarian with questions about the Gallery Wall.
+Please email the Adult Programming Coordinator with questions about the Gallery Wall.
 Artists interested in displaying their art can submit an Art Display Proposal form.

 On the Wall

-What is your connection to Glen Ellyn?
+What is your (or your group’s ) connection to Glen Ellyn?

 What is the title or theme of the collection?